urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

 ## Tutorial 3 Deliverables

 - GRC files of AM transmitter and waveform builder.
 You will be stepped through building them.
-- There are 2 questions scattered throughout the lab.
-They are clearly indicated as follows:
+- There are 2 questions spaced throughout the tutorial.
+They are clearly indicated.
   <!-- - #TODO -->
-  - each question requires approximately 1 line of writing, and all address concepts, not details.
+  - Each question requires approximately 1 line of writing, and all address concepts, not details.
 Answer the questions and submit a single page containing the answers to your TA at the end of the lab.

 ## Building an AM transmitter